open-sdg/open-sdg/docs/indicator-configuration.md

 graph_stacked_disaggregation: Age
 ```

+This setting is most appropriate for cases where the data are disaggregated among percentages that add up to 100.
+For example, if the data are disaggregated among "Female" and "Male", and each year the two measurements add up to 100, this stacked disaggregation works well.

 Here is an example of what this looks like on the platform:

 ![Screenshot of graph stacked disaggregation functionality](https://open-sdg.org/open-sdg-docs/img/indicatorconfiguration/graph_stacked_disaggregation.png)